BrandgrandRealMe/the-db/docs/blog/moderation-policy.md

 ## ⚖️ Appeals

-If you believe your comment was removed in error, you may reach out via the site’s contact page or email.
+If you believe your comment was removed in error, you may email us at **[brandon@brandgrand.rocks](mailto:brandon@brandgrand.rocks)** with a link to the post and a brief explanation.
 We’ll review appeals at our discretion.

 ---